The best independent guide to Tavira

 It is 5km from central Tavira to the footbridge at Pedras d’El Rei.
 There is an infrequent bus service between Tavira to Pedras d’El Rei (number 105) that runs Monday to Friday, but there are no departures at the weekend.
 A single bus ticket costs €2.35 and the latest timetable can be seen on the Eva bus website:

 (the timetable states 2012 but was correct in February 2020).

 All of the time tables can be seen on the Eva website:

 A taxi from Tavira to the entrance of the beach would cost €7.00-9.00, but few taxis pass the beach for the return journey.
-Uber is always an option instead of a taxi.
+Uber is always an alternative to a taxi, and prices are comparable.